gulsahtan/HarmfulContentDetection/README.md

 # HarmfulContentDetectionDesktop

-HarmfulContentDetection desktop application - Application that performs real time harmful content detection on videos and web cam with ML.NET, ONNX.
+HarmfulContentDetection application, is an application that detects harmful content in real-time in videos using ONNX, ML.NET.
+This application includes a method classical object detection.
+It can be used by running the HarmfulContentDetection.FormApp.exe file downloaded from the "Real-Time Object Detection Desktop App (Without Pipeline)" application in the Video Censorship menu.

 ## Preparation